 One of the outstanding questions about Venus' interior is: does Venus have plate tectonics?

-Venus has no magnetic field, presumably because the slow rotation means there is not enough motion in core to form a planetary dynamo.
+Venus has no magnetic field, to form a planetary dynamo.

 Cutaway view of the possible structure of the interior of Venus.
 The core is probably similar in size to Earth's, about 3000 km.